Call for Papers: Special Issue on Mental Health, Mood, and Emotion

-Akane Sano is an Assistant Professor at Rice University, Department of Electrical Computer Engineering and Computer Science.
+Akane Sano is an Assistant Professor at Rice University, Department of Electrical Computer Engineering, Computer Science, and Bioengineering.

 She directs Computational Wellbeing Group.
-Her research focuses on human sensing, data analysis and application development for health and wellbeing.
+Her research focuses on human sensing, data analysis and modeling, and intelligent system development for health, wellbeing, and performance.

-She is a member of Scalable Health Labs.
+She is a also member of Rice Scalable Health Labs.

 productivity and employee well-being).